cffls/cardano-stake-pool-desirability/README.md

 ## What is this project?

-This project estimates desirabilities of cardano stack pools, as well as rewards for stack pool leaders and stack pool members. <br>
+This project estimates desirabilities of Cardano stack pools, as well as rewards for stack pool leaders and stack pool members. <br>
-The calculation is based on the cardano delegation design specification, available [here](https://github.com/input-output-hk/fm-ledger-rules/tree/master/docs/delegation_design_spec).
+The calculation is based on [cardano delegation design specification](https://github.com/input-output-hk/fm-ledger-rules/tree/master/docs/delegation_design_spec).

 ### What is desirability?